Documentation Index

 List the Docker images: Before you can delete an image, you need to know its ID or name.
 You can list all Docker images on your system with the

-command:This will display a list of all Docker images along with their repository name, tag, image ID, creation date, and size. -
+docker imagescommand:This will display a list of all Docker images along with their repository name, tag, image ID, creation date, and size. -

 Delete a Docker image: Once you have the image ID or name, you can delete the image.
 Replace

-with the ID of the image you want to delete:Or, if you prefer to use the image name and tag, replace<image-name>:<tag>
+<image-id>with the ID of the image you want to delete:Or, if you prefer to use the image name and tag, replace<image-name>:<tag>with the name and tag of the image you want to delete: -

 Delete all Docker images: If you want to delete all Docker images, you can use the following command: